Young Gun: Tom Phillips – Wales U20s captain

 Tom PhillipsTom Phillips has already achieved a childhood dream this season representing the as well as leading U20s to their first ever Grand Slam, but he is not done yet.

-The lock was this week confirmed as the man to lead Wales in the upcoming Junior World in Manchester next month.
+The lock was this week confirmed as the man to lead Wales in the upcoming Junior in Manchester next month.

 Bringing back a first triumph to Wales would top a fine year for the 20-year-old and it would also put him in the best position to establish himself in the Scarlets pack next season.